 UCSF FRESNO FELLOWSHIP IN PSYCHOSOMATIC MEDICINE (CONSULTATION-LIAISON PSYCHIATRY)

-The program is directed by Hoyle Leigh, MD, author of the Handbook of Consultation-Liaison Psychiatry (Springer, 2007), and Beena Nair, MD is the associate director.
-One highly qualified fellow will be accepted each year.
+The program is directed by Hoyle Leigh, MD, the author of Handbook of Consultaton-Liaison Psychiatry (Springer, 2007, 2nd Edition now in Preparation), and Beena Nair, MD is the associate director.
+We will accept one highly qualified fellow per year.